nicklafferty/craftycody/content/life/my-brand-new-etsy-store.md

 Now, the problem is visibility.
 I alluded to it earlier, but Etsy is full of drop-shipped items and it can be difficult to get your legitimately homemade goods noticed.
 I'm running some ads and amping up my descriptions to hopefully get some sales rolling in.
 I won't lie to you, it's a really slow process.

 In a few months, I'll post an update on how everything is going.
 I have a feeling it's one of those situations where the hardest step is going from 0 to 1 and then it's clearer sailing from 1 to 2 and so on.

+So, if you feel like perusing some patterns and DIY, then please check out my Etsy shop!
+I appreciate everyone's continued support! <3